chebfun/chebsite/docs/functions/chebfun2/svd.md

 ---
-title: """svd"""
+title: "svd"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """svd"""
+function_name: "svd"
-snippet: """Singular value decomposition of a CHEBFUN2."""
+snippet: "Singular value decomposition of a CHEBFUN2."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- SVD    Singular value decomposition of a CHEBFUN2.
+<pre class="help-text"> SVD    Singular value decomposition of a CHEBFUN2.
     SVD(F) returns the singular values of F. The number of singular values returned is equal to the rank of the CHEBFUN2.